 The Window of Kindness

-The Window of Kindness is a physical place of connection between our office and an alley frequented by people experiencing homelessness.
+The Window of Kindness is a physical place of connection between our office and people experiencing homelessness.
 At the window, we hand out thousands of socks, sleeping bags and other supplies essential to staying dry and warm.
 People often stop by for conversation and a listening ear.
 Everything we give is a vehicle for love and connection.
 The Window of Kindness is a metaphor for the opportunities we each have to exchange kindness with those in need.

 We invite you to come to our office on a Friday for a time of open sharing and discussion.
 Our office is a safe place of non judgement and we welcome anyone who wants to learn more, has questions, is seeking guidance, or simply wants to come closer.
 Please call or email in advance to schedule a time that works for you!